-LDC will consider the development of additional web materials as a resource for air quality documents and local air quality news, as a means of making Air Quality a more accessible and relevant issue to local residents.
+LDC will consider the development of our website as a resource for air quality documents and as a means of making Air Quality a more accessible and relevant issue to local residents.

 This will also involve uploading the Council's statutory reports to the website as soon as they are approved by Defra, so that the latest information is always available.